-1. In the upcoming year, does the state anticipate any changes in: Synar sampling methodology Yes No Synar inspection protocol \square Yes \boxtimes No If changes are made in either the Synar sampling methodology or the Synar inspection protocol, the state is required to obtain approval from CSAP prior to implementation of the change and file an updated Synar Survey Sampling Methodology (Appendix B) or an updated
+1. In the upcoming year, does the state anticipate any changes in:

+Synar sampling methodology Yes 🖂 No Synar inspection protocol Yes 🖂 No

+If changes are made in either the Synar sampling methodology or the Synar inspection protocol, the state is required to obtain approval from CSAP prior to implementation of the change and file an updated Synar Survey Sampling Methodology (Appendix B) or an updated Synar Survey Inspection Protocol (Appendix C), as appropriate.

-2. Please describe the state's plans to maintain and/or reduce the target rate for Synar inspections to be completed in FFY 2015.
+2. Please describe the state's plans to maintain and/or reduce the target rate for Synar inspections to be completed in FFY 2016.
 Include a brief description of plans for law enforcement efforts to enforce youth tobacco access laws, activities that support law enforcement efforts to enforce youth tobacco access laws, and any anticipated changes in youth tobacco access legislation or regulation in the state.